Real Normal Operators and Williamson's Normal Form: Abstract

 \section{Abstract}

-A simple proof has been provided to show that any bounded normal operator on a real Hilbert space is orthogonally equivalent to its transpose(adjoint).
-This result and a lemma of Wong \cite{Wong69} allow a quick proof of the spectral theorem of real normal operators and lead naturally to some improvisations on the definition of spectral pair for normal operators as propounded by Goodrich \cite{Goo72}.
-It also yields a structure theorem for skew-symmetric operators.
-These tools are used to prove the main theorem of this article, which is a generalization of Williamson's normal form for bounded positive operators on infinite dimensional separable Hilbert spaces.
-This has applications in the study of infinite mode Gaussian states.\\ \textbf{Keywords:} Spectral theorem, Real normal operator, Williamson's normal form, Infinite mode quantum systems\\ \textbf{2010 Mathematics Subject classification:} Primary 47B15; Secondary 81S10
+A simple proof is provided to show that any bounded normal operator on a real Hilbert space is orthogonally equivalent to its transpose(adjoint).
+A structure theorem for invertible skew-symmetric operators, which is analogous to the finite dimensional situation is also proved using elementary techniques.
+The second result is used to establish the main theorem of this article, which is a generalization of Williamson's normal form for bounded positive operators on infinite dimensional separable Hilbert spaces.
+This has applications in the study of infinite mode Gaussian states.\\ \textbf{Keywords:} Spectral theorem, Real normal operator, Williamson's normal form, Infinite mode quantum systems\\ \textbf{2010 Mathematics Subject classification:} Primary 47B15.